reimagining-gfs/main-repo/README.md

 ## Project Overview

-This project is a simplified implementation of the Google File System (GFS), focusing on creating a distributed file storage system with basic functionalities such as chunk handling, data replication, and fault tolerance.
+This project is a localized implementation of the Google File System (GFS) including functionalities such as read and write handling, replication, chunk handling, etc. and the salient addition of exactly-once record-append semantics.

 Key features include:

 - **Client-Server Communication** using gRPC
 - **File Chunking and Replication** to support large file storage
 - **Chunk Location Management** by the Master node
 - **Leasing and Heartbeats** for consistency and fault detection
+- _**TODO**_

 ---